-1) Non-Striking School will record a win for the forfeit and the outcome of the "added" game to its won-lost record.
-The "added" game will not count in the Football Playoff Point System, but the won-lost record published in the media, etc., will reflect both the forfeited game and the played game.
+1) Non-Striking School will record a win for the forfeit and the outcome of the "added" game to its win-loss record.
+The "added" game will not count in the Football Playoff Point System, but the win-loss record published in the media, etc., will reflect both the forfeited game and the played game.

-2) Striking School will record a loss for the forfeit and the outcome of the "added" game to its won-lost record.
-The "added" game will not count in the Football Playoff Point System, but the won-lost record published by the media will reflect both the forfeited game and the played game.
+2) Striking School will record a loss for the forfeit and the outcome of the "added" game to its win-loss record.
+The "added" game will not count in the Football Playoff Point System, but the win-loss record published by the media will reflect both the forfeited game and the played game.

 3) "Added" opponent for the Non-Striking School may count this game as one of its maximum nine (9) which can be played.
 It cannot, however, be a game in excess of the maximum nine (9) allowed by the IHSA Football Sport Season by-law.
-The outcome of the game shall be recorded on the won-lost record and in the Football Playoff Point System.
+The outcome of the game shall be recorded on the win-loss record and in the Football Playoff Point System.